OpenTranslationBible/open-bible/en-GB/43.John/md/john-04.md

 ## John 4:8

-(His disciples had gone into the town to purchase food.)
+(His disciples had gone into the town to buy provisions.)

 ## John 4:9